saumya/StablexUI-101/README.md

 A simple test to see if this library is workable.
 Seems like it is.

+It runs fine in OpenFL and on all the platforms, macOS, Linux and Windows.

 Note about TextInput
 =============
 This is common to OpenFL not particularly to StablexUI.